snehasishkun/generate-image-api/README.md

-# js-image-generation-openai-api
+# NodeJS and Express API: Generate Images Using OpenAI API

-API to Generate Images using the OpenAI API.
+Note: You need an OpenAI API Key.